Your Durham biotech's reagent shipment sat on a dock for six hours, and nobody knew until it failed QC

 Exactly what you get

 A supply chain system built for cold-sensitive science: temperature monitored from the supplier's dock through your storage, excursions flagged the moment they happen and linked to the affected lots, and full traceability from supplier to the bench where a lot was used.
 When a lot is compromised, you know which studies are at risk immediately.
-It connects to your inventory management software, ERP, warehouse management system, and business intelligence dashboards.
+It connects to your inventory management software, ERP, warehouse management system, and business intelligence (BI) dashboards.

 How to choose a developer in Durham